stahlwille.nl Listed by lockbit5 Ransomware Group

 Stahlwille BV is a company that operates in the Investment Banking industry.
 It employs 100to249 peo...

 On May 20, 2026, Stahlwille BV, a Dutch investment banking firm, appeared on the LockBit 5 ransomware group’s leak site with internal files exfiltrated during an attack.
 Public reporting indicates the company, which employs between 100 and 249 people, had sensitive business documents stolen.
-While the exact number of individuals whose personal data was exposed remains unknown, anyone whose information was stored in those internal systems could now be at risk.
+While the exact number of individuals whose personal data may have been exposed remains unknown, anyone whose information was stored in those internal systems could now be at risk.

 Available reporting describes the incident as a classic ransomware operation.
 The attackers gained access to Stahlwille’s network, encrypted systems, and exfiltrated files before publishing a sample on their dark-web leak page.
 The data includes internal files that likely contain employee records, client details, financial documents, or vendor contracts.
 No specific volume of records has been publicly quantified, and the company has not yet issued a detailed public statement on the precise data types involved.